AdobeDocs/experience-manager-forms-cloud-service.en/help/import-export-forms-templates.md

 ---
-title: Importing and exporting assets to AEM Forms
+title: Import and export adaptive forms, PDF forms, and other assets
-seo-title: Importing and exporting assets to AEM Forms
-description: You can import and export adaptive forms and templates from and in to AEM instances.
-This helps in migrating forms or moving them across systems.
-seo-description: You can import and export adaptive forms and templates from and in to AEM instances.
-This helps in migrating forms or moving them across systems.
+seo-title: Learn to import and export adaptive forms, PDF forms, and other assets to an AEM Form instance
-uuid: 937daedd-56f3-4e02-b695-b194b494d9bf
-content-type: reference
-products: SG_EXPERIENCEMANAGER/6.5/FORMS
+description: Looking to migrate adaptive forms and assets to and from an AEM instances?
+Learn here how to import and export adaptive forms, PDF Forms, themes, and other supporting assets from an AEM Forms instance.
+seo-description: Looking to migrate adaptive forms and assets to and from an AEM instances?
+Learn here how to import and export adaptive forms, PDF Forms, themes, and other supporting assets from an AEM Forms instance.
 topic-tags: forms-manager
-discoiquuid: 69210727-dde3-495a-87b7-2e8173e6b664
-docset: aem65

 ---

 # Importing and exporting assets to AEM Forms {#importing-and-exporting-assets-to-aem-forms}